Sri Lanka travel tips

 • Royal throne from the Kandyan period

-• Palm leaf manuscripts with ancient texts
+• Palm leaf manuscripts with ancient texts (not currently on display)

 • Natural history collection with rare animals and botanical drawings